The Best Breakfast Sandwiches In NYC guide image

 Thai Diner Egg Sandwich

-If you didn’t believe in the miracle of hashbrowns in your breakfast sandwich before, we invite you to try Golden Diner’s “Chinatown Egg Sando.”
-This excellent BEC comes on a cushiony sesame scallion milk bun from a local Chinatown bakery, with at least half a carton of eggs scrambled and then layered with American cheese, and a big crunchy hashbrown to top it all off.
-The hashbrown is key - it’s almost a full inch thick and the crispy texture contrasts perfectly with the soft bun and eggs.
+If you don’t yet believe in the miracle of hashbrowns in your breakfast sandwich, try Golden Diner’s “Chinatown Egg & Cheese Sando.”
+This excellent BEC comes on a cushiony sesame scallion milk bun from a local Chinatown bakery, and includes at least half a carton of eggs scrambled, then layered with American cheese—and a big crunchy hashbrown to top it all off.
+The hashbrown is key: it’s almost an inch thick and the crispy texture contrasts perfectly with the soft bun and eggs.

 Guanciale, Egg, & Cheese Sandwich

-Leo’s soft-scrambled egg sandwich comes on a fresh sourdough brioche bun, which is precisely as puffy and perfect as you’d expect from what is, in our opinion, the best sourdough pizza place in the city.
-Between the salty, crispy, thinly-sliced guanciale, chili jam, cheddar, and aioli, every bite of this sandwich is as savory as it is creamy and sweet.
-Also, there aren’t any other pizza places that also happen to make incredible breakfast sandwiches.
+Leo’s soft-scrambled egg sandwich comes on a fresh sourdough brioche bun, which is as puffy and perfect as you’d expect from the makers of one of the city’s best sourdough pizzas.
+Between the salty, crisp, thinly-sliced guanciale, chili jam, cheddar, and aioli, every bite of this sandwich is as savory as it is creamy and sweet.
+Also, apart from this Williamsburg restaurant, we don’t know of any other pizza specialists that happen to make incredible breakfast sandwiches.
 That’s a feat in itself.

 Patacon Tres Golpes